 In 2020, Caroline received the New Hampshire Bar Foundation’s Robert Kirby Award.
 The Kirby Award is presented annually to an attorney 35 years old or younger who demonstrates the traits of civility, courtesy, perspective, and excellent advocacy.
 Bob Kirby, for whom the award is named, was an attorney with Gallagher, Callahan & Gartrell, P.C., and is remembered as a young lawyer “of great skill, civility and good humor” when he died at age 35.
 Caroline is the 24th recipient of the award, and the first person from the firm to receive it.

-Caroline serves on several nonprofit boards.
-She is President of the New Hampshire Women’s Bar Association, Community Outreach Chair of the Webster-Batchelder American Inn of Court, Director for Concord’s Red River Theatre, and Trustee of the New Hampshire Supreme Court Society.
-Caroline is a member of the Bylaws Committee for the Lake Sunapee Yacht Club, where she is a member, and where she also served as Parliamentarian in 2021.
+Caroline has served on multiple nonprofit boards.
+She is the Immediate Past President of the New Hampshire Women’s Bar Association, where she has served on the Board for the past eight years.
+She served for four years as Community Outreach Chair of the Webster-Batchelder American Inn of Court, three years as Trustee of the New Hampshire Supreme Court Society and three years as Director of Red River Theatres.
+Caroline was a member of the 2021-2022 Bylaws Committee for the Lake Sunapee Yacht Club, where she is a member, and where she also served as Parliamentarian in 2021.
 Caroline is an alumna of the Junior Service League of Concord and served six years on the Northern New England (ME, NH, and VT) regional board of the American Red Cross.
 In 2019, the NH/VT division of the American Red Cross awarded Caroline “Board Member of the Year.”